paccao/allerthsbageri.se/backend/README.md

 All logging related to the API and backend services should use the shared logger, to make it easy to adapt logs based on the environment, config and capture logs.

+However, scripts and dev/test utils are fine to use regular `console` logging.

 #### Configuration

 In the `src/config/*` directory, we load all configuration centrally and use schemas for validation and type safety.
 This ensures the backend has a correct environment before starting, helping us catch potential errors.
 It's also a good place to document how to configure the backend.